usfslk/journal/src/pages/lumen-v3/index.md

       ))
     );

-In order to write the path we're going to use index and nestedIndex, it can seems straighforward but I spent like half an hour doing `console.log`Anyway, here's the functions, I highly recommend to take a look at how we initially saved `this.state.list` and `this.state.keys`
+In order to write the path we're going to use index and nestedIndex, it can seems straighforward but I spent like half an hour doing `console.log`.
+Anyway, here's the functions, I highly recommend to take a look at how we initially saved `this.state.list` and `this.state.keys`

     upvote = (index, nestedIndex) => {
       fire